robertsdotpm/p2pd/docs/source/built/rest_api.rst

                }
          ]
       },
-      "strategy": "direct connect"
    }

-You can see the information includes details like the number of the socket, your external address, the network interface the connection belongs to, and so on.
+You can see the information includes details like the number of the socket, your external address, the interface the connection belongs to, and so on.

 Text-based send and receive